Jokymon/capylang/README.md

  * build a WASM compiler that runs in a WASM runtime with WASI p1 or maybe p2

+## Testing

+A simple framework was set in place to run compiled WASM modules and check their output and exit codes.
+This is supported by `uv` and the `pytest` library.

 ## TODO

  * testing infrastructure